mozilla-releng/relengdocs/signing/Manually-sign-Android-APKs.rst

 -  Firefox Rocket
--  Firefox Focus for Android. :warning: This product has two APKs: one is Focus, the other for the german-speaking population: Klar.
+-  Firefox Focus for Android. :warning: This product has two APKs: one is Focus, the other for the German-speaking population: Klar.

 Requirements
 ------------